s2l1/Headless-Samourai-Dojo/README.md

 `$ nano docker-mysql.conf.tpl`
 ```
 Edit docker-mysql.conf.tpl and provide a new value for the following parameters:
-MYSQL_ROOT_PASSWORD = password protecting the root account of MySQL,
+MYSQL_ROOT_PASSWORD = password protecting the root account of MySQL
-MYSQL_USER = login of the account used to access the database of your Dojo,
+MYSQL_USER = login of the account used to access the database of your Dojo
-MYSQL_PASSWORD = password of the account used to access the database of your Dojo.
+MYSQL_PASSWORD = password of the account used to access the database of your Dojo
 ```
 `$ nano docker-node.conf.tpl`
 ```
 Edit docker-node.conf.tpl and provide a new value for the following parameters:
-NODE_API_KEY = API key which will be required from your Samourai Wallet / Sentinel for its interactions with the API of your Dojo,
+NODE_API_KEY = API key which will be required from your Samourai Wallet / Sentinel for its interactions with the API of your Dojo
-NODE_ADMIN_KEY = API key which will be required from the maintenance tool for accessing a set of advanced features provided by the API of your Dojo,
+NODE_ADMIN_KEY = API key which will be required from the maintenance tool for accessing a set of advanced features provided by the API of your Dojo
 NODE_JWT_SECRET = secret used by your Dojo for the initialization of a cryptographic key signing Json Web Tokens.
 These parameters will protect the access to your Dojo.
-Be sure to provide alphanumeric values with enough entropy.
+Be sure to provide alphanumeric values with enough entropy
 ```
 Open the docker quickstart terminal or a terminal console and go to the my-dojo/ directory.